irhafidz/EnVIG/README.md

 # EnViz
-A vurated gallery of Data Visualization in energy-related areas
+A curated gallery of Data Visualization in energy-related areas